jpvneves/General-Hardening/operating-systems/linux/ubuntu/ubuntu-desktop-24.04.3.md

 ---

 ## 3. Enable AppArmor
 Linux security relies on user permissions (root vs non-root).
-If an application is compromised, it has the same permissions as the user running it, meaning it can do everything that user can.\
+If an application is compromised, it has the same permissions as the user running it, meaning it can do everything that user can do.\
 AppArmor is a security module that protects the system by restricting the permissions of individual programs.
 It uses profiles that define which files an application can read, write, or execute, which network resources it can access, and more.
 If an application attempts to perform an action outside of its assigned profile, AppArmor will block it and log the violation.\
 Profiles are defined per application, not per user, and consist of rules that specify the allowed behavior of an application.\
 - **Enforce mode** blocks and logs policy violations.